bonfire-networks/CommonsPub-Server/README.md

 ## About the project

-The Pub of the Commons (otherwise known as CommonsPub) is an ActivityPub federated server written in Elixir.
+The Pub of the Commons (otherwise known as `CommonsPub`) is a generic federated server, based on the ActivityPub and ActivityStreams web standards.

-It is  high-performance and can run on small devices like a Raspberry Pi, and compatible with other fediverse apps like Mastodon.
+It written in Elixir (running on the Erlang VM, and using the Phoenix web framework) to be highly performant and can run on low powered devices like a Raspberry Pi.

-It was forked from Pleroma with the intention of moving as much functionality as possible into libraries, and generally turning it into a generic ActivityPub server that can power many different apps and use cases.
+It was forked from Pleroma with the intention of moving as much functionality as possible into libraries, and generally turning it into a generic ActivityPub server that can power many different apps and use cases, all of them as interoperable as possible with each other, and any other ActivityPub-based fediverse app like Mastodon.

 ## Installation

 ### Kubernetes / Docker

+Docker 17.09 or newer is required.

 Work in progress.